appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_template/template_listbuilderview.rst

 """""""""""""""""""""""""""
 We create a new test class eventhough it uses the same viewclass as the testing done for the item value template, we want to keep them apart since the content is rendered in different templates.
 So the first test is a check that our page is rendered with the new page heading when everything is sane.
-In the second test we checks that the page heading contents the album title when a user is administrator for two albums.
-Thus, checking our new method in the class ``TemplateListbuilderView``
+In the second test we checks that album title is in the page heading a user is administrator for two albums,  thus, checking our new method in the class ``TemplateListbuilderView``
 ::